MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 **Chinese lecture videos:** You can check the Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

-The videos have been viewed over 700,000 times up to now, and received very good feedback!
+The lecture videos have received **800,000+ views** up to May 2024 over the Internet and received very good feedback!

 **English lecture videos:** I have been working on the English lecture videos.
 Hopefully we can finish in 2024.
 Please stay tuned.